Occupational Therapy Interventions for Dementia

 One of the hardest parts about treating dementia is that you may not get the same carryover from your interventions that you would get with your patients that do not have dementia.

-For example, a patient who is cognitively intact will understand and remember much more of what you teach them about ADL retraining.
+For example, a patient who is cognitively intact will usually understand and remember much more of what you teach them about ADL retraining.

 An individual with a cognitive impairment, however, may not remember what you did in your session or carry-over the information.

 Even though there are challenges, you can still provide tremendous value to your patients and their families.
 The key to treating dementia successfully is to keep your interventions functional and meaningful to the patient.